 Direction Finder Accessories

-Doppler Systems, LLC offers several direction finder accessories to optimize the function of your radio direction finder.
-Our direction finder accessories include GPS units, Yaw Rate Sensors, Power Distributors, Self-Test Generators, and Compasses.
+Doppler Systems, LLC offers several direction finder accessories to optimize the function of your radio direction finder (RDF).
+Our RDF accessories include GPS units, Yaw Rate Sensors, Power Distributors, Self-Test Generators, and Compasses.
 To skip directly to an accessory of interest, click one of the targets below.

 Our GPS units interface with the DDF7000 direction finders to provide geographical position and time-tagging of bearing data.
 Our SignalTrack and TargetTrack software packages use GPS measurements to locate the position of a vehicle on a map.
 As a result, this allows the operator to view the line-of-bearing from the vehicle to the target emitter.
 Our software also uses the GPS to automatically locate a fixed site location on the map.
 This, for example, can eliminate the possibility of operator error when entering the position manually.

 If sites are networked, the GPS provides data time-tagging.
 This synchronizes data at real-time and allows one to post-analyze log files from different sites.

 The GPS comes pre-programmed to provide the correct data message formats and data message rates required by SignalTrack and TargetTrack.
 It is available with either RS232 or USB interface.
 In addition, it includes a magnetic mount.